1997 United Parcel Service strike: Union history

 President Ron Carey had followed in his father's footsteps to become a UPS driver, and Union member.
 Carey rose to Presidency of the Teamsters Union in the early 1990s, and was heavily supported by Teamsters for a Democratic Union (TDU) President Ken Paff, mainly because of Carey's support of Union Democracy.
 TDU influence on the IBT was a major factor in the collective bargaining tactics used to negotiate the 1997 UPS Contract: militancy, union democracy, and rank-and-file intensive tactics.

-An earlier strike against UPS in 1994, which had been the first national strike against UPS, had been unsuccessful and led to the Teamsters being sued by UPS for millions of dollars.
+Due to the Teamsters' demands for full-time jobs, job security, and higher pay, the 1997 UPS strike was a turning point in American labor history.
+Thousands of workers were motivated by a comprehensive contract campaign coordinated by union president Ron Carey.
+Under the motto "Part-Time America Won't Work," the union brought together full-time and part-time workers through rallies, petition campaigns, and workplace actions.

+Strategic partnerships also helped the strike.
+UPS air operations were grounded when the Independent Pilots Association respected the picket lines, despite their history of disagreements with the Teamsters.
+The International Transport Workers Federation provided international assistance by coordinating solidarity initiatives throughout Europe.

+For a deeper look at the union's tactics and broader labor implications, explore the detailed histories from the Teamsters for a Democratic Union and The Stansbury Forum.